nightmode/feri/README.md

 ## Edge Cases

 An index murder mystery!?
-Plus, what the heck are remora files?
-Find out in this melodramatic issue of [Edge Cases](docs/edge-cases.md).
+Find out more in this melodramatic issue of [Edge Cases](docs/edge-cases.md).

 ## API Documentation